ppscpi

 • If TEST1 or STREAM returns FAILURE, ppscpi also pushes an execution-error record into SYST:ERR? with the aggregated PulsePins return-code bits so remote clients can distinguish timeout, readback, CRC, buffer, and overflow failures.

-• When CHECK ON is active and no explicit startup -timeout was supplied, the shared workflow uses a conservative default readback timeout: 2s for the first readback element and 2s for later idle gaps.
-Start ppscpi with -timeout 0 to disable that protection or -timeout <value> to override it.
+• When CHECK ON is active and no explicit startup -timeout or -hard-timeout was supplied, the shared workflow uses a conservative default readback timeout: 2s for the first readback element and 2s for later idle gaps.
+Start ppscpi with -timeout 0 to disable idle-timeout protection, -timeout <value> to set the idle-gap timeout, or -hard-timeout <value> to set an absolute readback timeout from command start.

 • Finite STREAM runs also inherit the internal 10 s streamer-completion timeout from the shared playback path.
 When that timeout fires, the user-facing message is timed out waiting for streamer completion (10 s internal limit).